Bajiquan: History

-According to the genealogical records of the Wu family, Wu Zhong's great-grandfather left the family stronghold to settle about 50 km away in the isolated hamlet of HouZhuangKe (后庄科) in the neighboring province of ShanDong.
-Wu Zhong is said to have been born in HouZhuangKe before returning to settle with the main branch of his family in the village of Mengcun (孟村), Hebei province.
+According to the genealogical records of the Wu family, Wu Zhong's great-grandfather left the family stronghold to settle about 50 km away in the isolated hamlet of Houzhuangke (后庄科) in the neighboring province of Shandong.
+Wu Zhong is said to have been born in Houzhuangke before returning to settle with the main branch of his family in the village of Mengcun, Hebei province.
 Little is known of Wu Zhong, except that he quickly reached an unparalleled level in the practice of martial arts.
-His prowess earned him the nickname "god of the spear", as well as being recruited to serve as an instructor at the imperial court under Prince Yun-ti.
-When he was about 60 years old, Wu Zhong returned to Mengcun where he devoted the last thirty years of his life to transmitting his fighting art, and the village became the source of the development of Baji Quan.
+His prowess earned him the nickname "god of the spear", as well as being recruited to serve as an instructor at the imperial court under Prince Xun.
+When he was about 60 years old, Wu Zhong returned to Mengcun where he devoted the last thirty years of his life to transmitting his fighting art, and the village became the source of the development of bajiquan.

-The origin of the mastery acquired by Wu Zhong remains unknown to this day, it is currently the subject of many controversies between the different branches of Baji Quan.
-Historical documents contain two versions of the origins of Bajiquan:
+The origin of the mastery acquired by Wu Zhong remains unknown to this day, it is currently the subject of many controversies between the different branches of bajiquan.
+Historical documents contain two versions of the origins of bajiquan: